 Take breaks: for every half hour you’re sitting, you should stand up and walk around for 5 minutes!

 To effectively resolve sciatica, it is important to first identify and correct the initial cause.
-For example, if you’re sitting too frequently without taking breaks or sitting awkwardly, protocols may be ineffective because of the constant exacerbation.
+For example, if you’re sitting too frequently without taking breaks or if you’re sitting awkwardly, protocols may be ineffective because of the constant exacerbation.

 In practice, the following treatments are effective for the treatment of piriformis syndrome: